 For acoustic guitars and singing, you can just watch this video by Guns & Roses and figure it out.

 A word on practicing and equipment.
 When I was younger I was under the illusion that becoming a good musician consisted of a magical formula of drugs, guitars, pedals and stumbling upon a good melody and rhythm by random chance.
 This has no logical basis.
 Why do you think albums like Nevermind, Dirty and Loveless are good all the way through?
 It’s because Kurt Cobain made his band practice five hours a day, it’s because Kevin Shields spend a full year practicing with just his whammy bar.
 It’s because Sonic Youth spend years experimenting finding new sounds and using rare tunings.
 It’s not your innate talent, everyone crawls, everyone starts out drawing stick figures and improves through hard work.
 It’s not your equipment, the Replacements rocked out a cheap kids guitar on their best album Let It Be, and Polly was recorded on $40 acoustic guitar.
-At the same time, they were recording their songs in $100,000 recording studios.
+At the same time, they were recording in million dollar recording studios.
+Stellar sound quality comes from the equipment.
+But!
 Excellent musicianship comes from you, using what you have.
-Stellar sound quality does come from the equipment, and you are either going to have to make it yourself, or do equal amounts of work for it.
-If you plan on only recording yourself, a studio might be the better option, because it will be less work for you in the long run.
-If you buy a studio’s worth of recording equipment, be prepared to put in the thousands of hours the engineers spent making that equipment, into using it.
 Perfect your instrument, master your style.
-Hard work is the only road to excellent musicianship and recording.
+Passion for music is the only road to excellent musicianship and recording.

 Not only in music.
 In life, you become better at what you focus on.
 The moral is do what you enjoy.
 Do what’s productive.
 If you want to become a famous soccer player, play soccer.
 Do what you love and become great at it.
 Skip math, if you don’t enjoy it, in the grand scale of things, we are meaningless, so, what good will it do you anyway?
 In our little ant colony, we are not meaningless to ourselves, and we are not free of consequences, so do what you enjoy.
 Do what you dream of, do what you would like to see yourself doing in the future.
-As Fred Wolf and Lou Reed said, “Life’s a garden, dig it.
-You reap what you sow.”
+You reap what you sow, so, as Fred Wolf said, “Life’s a garden, dig it.”

 For MP3s you want to avoid 128 which is less than half CD quality (320).
 Lossless files are the best to go for.
 Soundcloud and Bandcamp stream at 128, but Bandcamp has the option to download at 320.
 Vinyl through tubes still has the best sound since it is a pure waveform, if you can avoid dust on the record.